 Ashore users also have the freedom to customize the email Ashore sends to their approvers.
 You can have several different email templates, even one for each stage of your workflows.
 Email template variables allow you to add specific information including an approver’s name, the proof’s name and more, all with minimal effort on your part.

 Automatic reminders take the onus off of you to manually manage email correspondence while also improving proof approval by 50%.
 For Ashore users, it’s a win-win.
-To start winning for yourself and your approvers, sign up for a 14-day free trial of Ashore today.
+To start winning for yourself and your approvers, sign up for free today.